Our people

 About Matthew

-Matthew joined ACIL Allen after completing his appointment as Victoria’s Red Tape Commissioner from 2015 to 2018.
-In this role reporting to the Victorian Treasurer he worked with Victorian businesses and business associations to identify red tape and poor regulation that were constraining jobs and investment.
-He successfully used this intelligence to pursue opportunities for better regulation with the top leadership of many Victorian regulators and agencies.
+As Red Tape Commissioner he worked with Victorian businesses and business associations to identify red tape and poor regulation that were constraining jobs and investment.
+He applied this intelligence to successfully pursue opportunities for better regulation with the top leadership of many Victorian regulators and agencies.